nylas/nylas-ruby/README.md

 The Inbox ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
 Jeweler should be installed automatically when you call `bundle`, and extends `rake` to include a few more commands.
 When you're ready to release a new version, do something like this:

     rake version:bump:minor (or :major or :patch)
+    rake build

+Test your new version (found in `pkg/`) locally, and then release with:

     rake release

 If it's your first time updating the ruby gem, you may be prompted for the username/password for rubygems.org.
 Members of the Inbox team can find that by doing `fetch-password rubygems`.